 • Electronic voting (such as email) is allowed for decision making of the County/District/Group Executive Committee and its sub-Committees when deemed appropriate by the Chair.
 In such instances at least 75% of committee members must approve the decision.

 • The County/District/Group Executive Committee & its sub-Committees can meet by telephone conference, video conference as well as face to face in order to discharge its responsibilities when agreed by the appropriate Chair.

-All of our County Campsites are closed until further notice.
-If you have an existing booking, please contact the relevant campsite team using the email addresses below:
+All of our County Campsites are starting to reopen for day visitors.
+If you have an existing booking, please contact the relevant campsite by visiting their websites, links below.

 Greater Manchester West is proud to have a diverse membership in its ranks.
 We ask that during this difficult time we all do our best to look out for one another and think about anyone who in our Scouting family who may be at risk.

 The kind of things you might be able to do for an older or vulnerable Scouter potentially includes things like: